How Cogmed Works

 Cogmed Working Memory Training is an evidence-based program for helping children, adolescents, and adults sustainably improve attention by training their working memory.
 It does so through web-based training programs that are age and ability appropriate.

-Built around three easy-to-use and age-specific applications, the Cogmed program guides the trainee through multiple working memory exercises, automatically adjusting them in real-time to a level that is challenging but not so difficult that it becomes intimidating.
+Built around easy-to-use and age-specific applications, the Cogmed program guides the trainee through multiple working memory exercises, automatically adjusting them in real-time to a level that is challenging but not so difficult that it becomes intimidating.
 It adapts to the trainee’s ability.
 Each application shares the same underlying design and algorithms—the differences are in the user interface.

 How long does it take?